BTCDecoded/blvm-consensus/README.md

-# BTCDecoded Bitcoin Consensus Proof
+# Bitcoin Commons Consensus Proof

 **Direct mathematical implementation of Bitcoin consensus rules from the Orange Paper.**